 Are you dissatisfied with the level of comfort provided by the HVAC system in your Sacramento home or business premises?
-Read on and discover some helpful information from Fox Family Heating and Air which will enable you to decide whether HVAC zoning would fix the problem.
+Let’s review some helpful information to determine if HVAC zoning will fix your problem.

 What Is HVAC Zoning?

 HVAC zoning refers to the creation of different sections/zones within a building so that the settings of the HVAC system can be customized for each of those zones.
 For example, you can divide your home into three zones.
-Each of those zones can have different heating or cooling settings from the other zones even if the entire building is served by one HVAC system.
+You can use different heating or cooling settings in different zones even if one HVAC system serves the entire building.

 Think about zoning as the installation of different light switches for each room in the home.
 You don’t have to switch on the lights in the entire house because you want to read late at night.
 Similarly, you don’t have to lower the temperature of the entire house just because your bedroom is too hot for your liking.

 What Are the Required Zoning Components?

 This is the “brain” of the entire zoned HVAC system.
 This control panel receives the requests made by the different thermostats and triggers the execution of those requests.

 For example, the thermostat in the kitchen may call for extra cooling while someone is cooking.
 The zone control panel receives that request and widens the damper to the kitchen so more conditioned air is directed to the area.
 The zone control panel is like a choir director who ensures that everything is working seamlessly.

 You will need as many thermostats as there are zones in the building.
 The thermostat in a given space allows the occupants of that space to select their desired temperature settings.